A JSON Web Token, or JWT, is an open standard for securely creating and sending data between two parties, usually a client and a server.

 Once you're signed in, the site's server sends back a JWT that allows you access to things like your settings page, shopping cart, and so on.
 This process is called authorization.

 You send your JWT to the server with each request.
-When the server receives it, it generates a signature using using some data from your JWT, verifies it, and if your JWT is valid, it sends back a response.
+When the server receives it, it generates a signature using some data from your JWT, verifies it, and if your JWT is valid, it sends back a response.

 What are JWTs?